VivekSharma811/sslTask/3.gettingCertificatesFromsslForFree/readme.md

-# 3. :smile: Getting certificates from ssl for free
+# 3. Getting certificates from ssl for free

 ## a) Obtaining certificates
-   * go to sslforfree
+   * Go to sslforfree.com
-   * select manual obtaining of certificates
+   * Select manual obtaining of certificates
-   * Now in your folder create a folder name .well-known
+   * Now in your folder create a folder name '.well-known'
-   * Create another folder name acme-challenge
+   * Create another folder name 'acme-challenge'
    * Paste the downloaded file from sslforfree in acme-challenge

 ## b) Creating the Simulink